How To Set Up a Private Docker Registry on Top of DigitalOcean Spaces and Use It with DigitalOcean Kubernetes

 Before you begin this tutorial, you’ll need:

 Docker installed on the machine that you’ll access your cluster from.
 For Ubuntu 18.04, visit How To Install and Use Docker on Ubuntu 18.04.
-You only need to complete the first step.
+You only need to complete Step 1 and Step 2.
 Otherwise, visit Docker’s website for other distributions.

 An account at Docker Hub for storing Docker images you’ll create during this tutorial.

 Git installed on the machine that you’ll use to access the cluster.
-For Ubuntu 18.04, follow the first step of the How To Install Git on Ubuntu 18.04 tutorial.
+For Ubuntu 18.04, follow Step 1 of the How To Install Git on Ubuntu 18.04 tutorial.
 For other platforms, visit the official website.

 A DigitalOcean Kubernetes cluster with your connection configuration configured as the